The Cause of Your TMJ Can Lead You to the Proper Treatment

-Although we often refer to temporomandibular joint disorder (TMJ) as if it’s a single condition, it’s really an umbrella term that covers many types of related jaw problems, some of which are more easily treated than others.
-Often, we can trace the cause of your TMJ to the specific type of the condition you have and then to the type of treatment you need.
+Although we often refer to temporomandibular joint disorder (TMJ) as if it’s a single condition, it’s really an umbrella term that covers many types of jaw-related problems, some of which are more easily treated than others.

 Malocclusion (Bad Bite)